The Second Plane of Development

 As human beings, when we look at the entirety of existence, we are struck with awe.
 Whether our gaze goes up to the limitless heavens, down to the subatomic level, outward to complex societies, or inward to the unfathomable soul, we see His Face.
 To live in this sense of awe is the state of taqwa or piety.

 To engender taqwa and an Islamic character in our students is the primary aim of our school.
-Islamic character is a way of being in the world and not mere knowledge or skill.
+Islamic character is a way of being in the world, not merely knowledge or skill.
 The Montessori method is well-aligned with this idea of character development and spirituality.
 Thus, we infuse our Montessori programs with acts of worship and the sources of divine guidance that can lead us to the “ultimate success.”

 Quran & Arabic

 Tajweed is the practice of reciting Quranic verses correctly, as they had been done by Prophet Muhammad (s).
-At the Elementary level, the students’ goal is to develop fluency in the correct recitation of the Quran and progress toward the comprehension and application of tajweed rules.
+At the Elementary level, students’ goal is to develop fluency in reciting the Quran correctly and progress toward understanding and applying tajweed rules.

 Makharij involves giving every letter its right and articulating it from the correct places in the mouth, nose, and throat.
 Learning the correct makharij of Arabic letters is the foundation of tajweed.
-Once the makharij have been mastered, students progress in learning the basic and advanced tajweed rules and their application during recitation.
+Once makharij are mastered, students progress to learning the basic and advanced tajweed rules and their application during recitation.

 Worship

 In the Elementary program, students take their acts of worship to a deeper level.
 Students consolidate their learning of Quranic Arabic by memorizing more challenging surahs.
 Group memorization is teacher-led: the whole class practices and memorizes the text together.
-Individual memorization is student-led and differentiated based on each student’s age and level of understanding.
-Students also work on correcting and memorizing the adhkaar of salaah, ziyaarahs and supplications narrated by the Ahlul Bayt (as).
-Teachers lead the formal prayer as students mimic the movements and recitation.
+Individual memorization is student-led and differentiated by each student’s age and understanding level.
+Students also work on correcting and memorizing the adhkaar of salaah, ziyaarahs, and supplications narrated by the Ahlulbayt (as).
+Teachers lead the formal prayer, with students mirroring the movements and recitation.
 As some students reach the age of accountability, they perform wudhu and the obligatory salaah with concentration.
-Students begin to attend salaat al-jumu’ah, which is a great inspiration for them each week.
+Students begin attending salaat al-jumu’ah, which is a great source of inspiration for them each week.

 Virtues Calendar and Role Models

-It is very important for children to have a connection with the messages that Allah (swt) has sent in the Quran by learning about the noble values it mentions and the role models who exemplify those values.
+It is very important for children to connect with the messages Allah (swt) has sent in the Quran by learning about the noble values it mentions and the role models who exemplify them.

 This connection is nurtured by introducing a verse and its background of revelation.
-The students learn the vocabulary of that verse and are assisted in understanding the meaning and implications of it.
+The students learn the verse’s vocabulary and are supported in understanding its meaning and implications.

 The connection is also reinforced by events and observances in the Islamic calendar, such as Ramadhan, Muharram, and the birth and death dates of our infallible role models.